Air France KLM's September passenger traffic rises from year ago

 Air France-KLM’s CEO Ben Smith said last month that a market consolidation through the bankruptcies of certain carriers would eventually benefit the country’s aviation industry and jobs.

-The French state has a 14.3 percent stake in Air France KLM, while Delta Airlines and China Eastern Airlines each hold an 8.8 percent stake in the group.
-(Reporting by Benoit Van Overstraeten; Editing by Sudip Kar-Gupta)
+The French state has a 14.3 percent stake in Air France KLM, while Delta Airlines (DAL.N) and China Eastern Airlines (600115.SS) each hold an 8.8 percent stake in the group.

+Last month, Air France withdrew a rescue bid for Aigle Azur, which has been formally wound down, and has since rebuffed overtures by XL Airways, another insolvent carrier.

+A long line of small European airlines have run into trouble faced with industry overcapacity, cut-throat competition and high fuel prices.
+Airlines Germania, Flybmi and Iceland’s WOW have all failed this year,